SophieH93/letsgetquizzicle/README.md

 # UX
 The goal of this project is to provide users with a fun, easy to use trivia game based on their favourite categories.
-As the game is suitable for people of all ages, the webiste needs to be visually appealing to encourage user interaction and suitable for the different age groups.
+As the game is suitable for people of all ages, the webiste needs to be visually appealing to encourage user interaction and suitability for all different age groups.

-## Strategy

-Target Audience - The target ausience for this project can be anyone between the age of 10-40.

-Primary Audience-Peiple who want to see how much they know about a particular topic and share this information with their friends.

-The primary site goals are to offer a fun experience to users while teaching them some facts about different categories.

-## Scope

 ### User Goals:
 * For the game to be responsive on mobile, tablet & desktop.